Resting Steak Butter

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Resting Steak Butter is the ultimate way to finish your steak.
-Steak butter can be customized to just about any flavor profile to give you a mouth-watering finish to your perfectly cooked steak.
+Customize your steak butter to just about any flavor profile and give your perfectly cooked steak a mouthwatering finish.

 Steak Butter

 And don’t let the name fool you.
 This resting butter works on more than just steak.
-Pretty much any meat coming off of the grill will benefit from a little seasoned butter to jazz up the flavor and moisture.
+Any meat coming off of the grill will benefit from a little seasoned butter to jazz up the flavor and moisture.

-After you mix all ingredients for your resting steak butter in a small bowl, simply “paint” the cutting board with the back of a spoon and place your cooked meat on the butter while it rests.
-The heat from the freshly grilled or seared meat will melt the butter and activate all of the aromatic and herby flavors and smells within the butter.
-There are many different ways to make resting butter, and it’ll taste great on chicken breasts or thighs, pork tenderloin, pork chops, grilled vegetables, fish, and so much more.
+After mixing the ingredients for your resting butter, simply paint the cutting board with the back of a spoon.
+Then, place your cooked meat on the butter while it rests.
+The heat from the freshly grilled or seared meat will melt the butter.
+This activates all the aromatic and herby flavors and smells within the butter.
+There are many different ways to make resting butter, and it’ll taste great on just about everything.
+From chicken breasts or thighs, pork tenderloin, pork chops, grilled vegetables, fish, and so much more.

 Resting Butter for Steak